istio/istio.io/content/en/news/releases/1.12.x/announcing-1.12.3/index.md

 suites will be ignored and logged.
   ([Issue #36805](https://github.com/istio/istio/issues/36805))

-- **Fixed** Helm chart generates invalid manifest when given boolean or numeric value for environment variables.
+- **Fixed** Helm chart generating an invalid manifest when given a boolean or numeric value for environment variables.
   ([Issue #36946](https://github.com/istio/istio/issues/36946))

-- **Fixed** correct error format after json marshaling in virtual machine config ([Issue #36358](https://github.com/istio/istio/issues/36358))
+- **Fixed** error format after json marshaling in virtual machine config.
+  ([Issue #36358](https://github.com/istio/istio/issues/36358))

-- **Fixed** an issue where using `ISTIO_MUTUAL` TLS mode in Gateways while also setting `credentialName` caused mutual TLS to not be configured.
+- **Fixed** an issue where using `ISTIO_MUTUAL` TLS mode in Gateways while also setting `credentialName` causes mutual TLS to not be configured.
 This configuration is now rejected, as `ISTIO_MUTUAL` is intended to be used without `credentialName` set.
 The old behavior can be retained by configuring the `PILOT_ENABLE_LEGACY_ISTIO_MUTUAL_CREDENTIAL_NAME=true` environment variable in Istiod.